HOW TO HAVE AN AMAZING BAVARIA TRIP (3-10 DAYS)

-- 1 BEST PLACES TO VISIT IN BAVARIA IN 5-10 DAYS
+- 6 HOW TO EXPLORE BAVARIA IN 10 DAYS

-Bavaria is without a doubt one of the most beautiful states/regions in Germany.
-Coming from the northern part of Germany (namely from the beautiful city of Bremen), I hate to admit that Bavaria is actually pretty… I mean really pretty.
-Not like Switzerland pretty, but still very pretty.
+Bavaria is, without a doubt, one of the most beautiful states/regions in Germany.
+Coming from the northern part of Germany (namely from the beautiful city of Bremen), I hate to admit that Bavaria is actually pretty… I mean, really pretty.
+Not like Switzerland pretty, but still beautiful.

-Whether you want beautiful cities, towns, and villages or want to spend some time in nature, hiking, swimming, and doing other outdoor sports, Bavaria has it all and if you are planning a trip to Bavaria, then this itinerary will help you plan your trip.
+Whether you want beautiful cities, towns, and villages or want to spend some time in nature, hiking, swimming, and doing other outdoor sports, Bavaria has it all.

 So, I have another post with the most beautiful places in Bavaria.
 However, visiting all these places would mean spending around 3 weeks in Bavaria – at least.
-So, for this Bavaria itinerary, I had to focus on the best places and also find places that do not require too much driving around.
+So, for this 3-10 day Bavaria itinerary, I focused on the best places and found places that do not require too much driving around.

 The most southern German state deserves more time, but I am aware that not all of us can spend so long in only this part of Germany.